-If you're researching individual companies, you can find via this Web site all the corporate reports - annual reports and the like - that we discuss in Chapter 6.
-(Alternatively, of course, you may call the individual companies that interest you and have them mail you the desired material.)
-All the files are in PDF format, meaning they each have to open in their own window, and scrolling can be a chore.
+If you're researching individual companies, you can find all the corporate reports - annual reports, 10-Ks, and the like - that I discuss in Chapter 6 via this Web site.
+Or you can call the individual companies that interest you and have them mail you the desired material.